klalle/Marlin_RC7_LCD_Customization/README.md

     * Zero All
   * Print from SD
     * bla bla bla
+    * Confirmation before it starts to run a file!
   * Go To Home
     * All/X/Y/Z
   * Disable steppers